w3c/Guide/meetings/mixed-mode.md

    What suggestions can we offer for self-organized social rooms  (e.g. repurposing breakout tools (gather.town, wonder.me, ...)?

 > [JB -- Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available]

-## Managing the queue (Ralph)
+## Managing the queue

-Chairs, please make sure to manage the queue,

-> [JB -- including in-room as well as remote queuing, and don't use your Chair hat to insert your own opinions (queue like everyone else to do so)
+Chairs, please make sure to actively manage the queue, preferably using the tools the group has been accustomed to using for virtual meetings.
+Be explicit about which tools will be used and how, especially if more than one tool is necessary simultaneously (e.g. irc and video conference hand-raising).

+* Be fastidious about requiring the in-person participants to use and respect the queue.

+* Prevent queue interruptions.
+The conversation moves forward based on the queue, not on the loudest participant in the room.

+* The chairs should use the queue themselves for comments that are not directly about the chair function.

+* Ask participants to mute unless they have the floor.

+* Split the queue into sub-topics if needed, to facilitate follow-ups on individual comments.

 > [JB -- note technical bug in some platforms such as Zoom where host cannot queue themselves to express an opinion with their chair hat off -- we should get zoom to fix this]